 Do I need a tent?

 Yes, everyone brings their own tent.
-A complete list of recommended things to bring is sent upon booking.
+A complete list of recommended things to bring is sent before the camp.

 Can I attend part of the camp only?

 We ask everyone to arrive at the beginning and stay to the end of the camp.
 Arriving late or leaving early can be unsettling both to yourself and other campers.
 During the camp we establish an increasingly strong and close community.
 Coming at the beginning and staying til the end helps create a safe and contained experience in which we can all drop deeper and relax.
 Everyone’s experience is richer for this.
 Therefore we ask everyone to arrive at the beginning and stay to the end and, in the interest of creating a well held camp, we may decline a request for arriving late or leaving early.

 Can I invite friends to visit during camp?

 It is better that you go out to meet visiting friends rather than they come into the camp.
 This is not because of unfriendliness but because, once we have settled into the rhythm of the camp, a stranger walking into its midst can be unsettling.
 We do make exceptions to this, especially when a parent is visiting a child or other similar circumstance.
 If this is the case, please let us know at least a day beforehand so that we can make everyone aware of the visit.

 Everything.
 Your food, camping fee etc are all included.
 You will not need money during the camp except for personal outings.
 The teachers offer the teachings freely.
 Danas (donations) are invited for the teachers at the end of the camp.